firefoxos-gamedev/book/gameloop.md

 This function is used to add the player sprite to the world.
 Sprites are the little things that are moving and interacting with the world, all the rest is background and information display.
 You can learn more about sprites by checking [the Phaser Sprite Class documentation](http://docs.phaser.io/Phaser.Sprite.html).

 We're creating a sprite using the image called __player__ that was loaded in our **Preload** game state.
-This sprite is on a specific position (160x440) and we're storing it in the object in a property called **player**.
+This sprite is on a specific position (160x440) and we're storing it in the object property called **player**.
 If you're not confident about the usage of ```this``` inside an object then check out [the MDN documentation about **this**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
 Basically since the game state is an object and we're storing the player as a property of this object then the player is available to be used in the other functions.

-After adding the sprite, we're enabling the physics system on the player.
+After adding the sprite, we're enabling the physics system to act on the player sprite.
 When working with mobile devices you don't want to simulate physics on stuff you don't need and waste battery and CPU.
 Because of this, we need to tell the physics system about all sprites that it should care about.

 Phaser comes with three different physics systems ranging from simple arcade like physics to full blown simulations similar to Box2D.
 Our game doesn't require that amount of simulation and should be just fine with arcade physics.
 Thats why we're using ```this.physics.arcade``` and not the other systems.
 You can check more about the arcade physics at [the Phaser Arcade Physics documentation](http://docs.phaser.io/Phaser.Physics.Arcade.html).

-Another useful thing is to change the anchor point of the player sprite.
-Normally sprite anchor coordinates start from the top left corner and its a lot easier to position stuff if we change the anchor to the middle of the sprite. this way if we want to center a sprite on the screen when can position it directly on the center coordinate instead of picking the center and subtracting it by half of the length of the sprite which would be the steps needed if we could not change the anchor point.
+The next command change the anchor point of the player sprite.
+Normally sprite anchor coordinates start from the top left corner and its a lot easier to position stuff if we change the anchor to the middle of the sprite.
+This way if we want to center a sprite on the screen we can position it directly on the center coordinate instead of picking the center and subtracting it by half of the length of the sprite which would be the steps needed if we could not change the anchor point.

 The next three statements are related to the physics system.
 For things to be able to interact with one another in terms of physics they need to have a body, things with no body (and thus no mass) can't interact.
 We're also setting the body to immovable because if we didn't then each time the ball hits the paddle the paddle would move down and we don't want that.
 The last statement is to make sure the paddle doesn't leave the screen.